noir-lang/noir/docs/docs/how-aztec-works/accounts.md

 Accounts in Aztec work differently than accounts in Ethereum.

-There are two main parts to each Aztec account, the privacy account associated with nonce 0 and the spending account associated with nonce 1.
-Both of these accounts have the same public key and are differentiated by the nonce.
+There are two main parts to each Aztec account, the account and the signer.
+The account is associated with a privacy key that can be used to decrypt account notes (assets on Aztec).
+The signer is associated with a spending key which can be used to send notes on the Aztec network.

-Additionally, Aztec uses a different curve than Ethereum for SNARK efficient operations.
+Aztec uses a different curve than Ethereum for SNARK efficient operations.
 This means that you cannot use an Ethereum private key directly for signing Aztec transactions or a public key for deriving an account address.
 Specifically, Aztec uses the Grumpkin curve, see [the yellow paper](https://hackmd.io/@aztec-network/ByzgNxBfd#2-Grumpkin---A-curve-on-top-of-BN-254-for-SNARK-efficient-group-operations) for more information.

 In [zk.money](https://zk.money), Aztec accounts are generated using Ethereum accounts by having a user sign a message and deriving the Aztec keys from the signed message.
-Different messages are used to generate different keys (privacy and spending keys).
+This ensures that as long as someone has access to their Ethereum account, they will be able to access their Aztec account by signing a message.
+Different messages are used to generate different keys (account decryption key and spending key).

 ## Users And Accounts

-Users in Aztec will have at least 2 accounts, a privacy account and a spending account.

-This can be confusing when using the SDK.
-For example, to [add accounts to the SDK](./../sdk/usage/add-account) use the `sdk.addUser(privacyKey, nonce)` method.
-This method actually adds an account with the specified key and nonce and it is standard for someone to have 2 of these accounts.
-The accounts have the same key, one with nonce 0 (privacy account) and another with nonce 1 (spending account).
+Users in Aztec will use the main account to receive notes and decrypt balances and the signer to spend notes or initiate bridged Ethereum interactions.

-### Privacy Account
+### Account

 The privacy account is the first account that is generated for an Aztec user.

-The private key associated with this account can be used to decrypt notes for both the privacy account (nonce 0) and the spending account (nonce 1).
-The private key can be used to spend notes associated with the privacy account and register a spending account. **Typically the privacy account does not handle funds and is used only to create a spending account and decrypt notes.** This allows for basic account abstraction by creating a separation of the key required to decrypt notes (privacy key) and the key required to spend notes (spending key).
+The private key associated with this account can be used to decrypt notes.
+The private key can also be used to register a distinct spending key.
+This allows for account abstraction by creating a separation between the key required to decrypt notes (privacy key) and the key required to spend notes (spending key).

-### Spending Account

-Spending accounts are registered with a human-readable alias, a spending key and a recovery key.

-The spending account is typically the account where users will receive and spend notes (this is how it is done in [zk.money](https://zk.money)).
-The spending account has the same public key as the privacy account but is differentiated by the nonce.
-Notes associated with the spending account can be spent by the spending key that is defined when the spending account is registered.
-If the spending key is lost, a recovery flow can be initiated by the recovery account specified when the spending account was registered.

-The spending account is associated with a human-readable alias.
+The main privacy account public key is associated with a human-readable alias when the account registers a new signing key (see below).
 The alias can be anything as long as it hasn't been claimed yet.

+### Signer

+An account should register a signer with a new signing key on the network in order to take advantage of account abstraction.

+Signers are registered with a human-readable alias, a spending key and a recovery key.
+If the spending key is lost, a recovery flow can be initiated by the recovery account specified when the new spending key was registered.

-Registering a spending account has an associated fee as it typically includes a token (or ETH) deposit and is posting transactions to the network.
+Registering a spending key has an associated fee as it typically includes a token (or ETH) deposit and posts transactions to the network.

-For a technical overview of accounts on Aztec including code examples using the SDK, see [this reference repository](https://github.com/critesjosh/aztec-sdk-starter).

 ## Frequently Asked Questions